CloudRunr Documentation

 Why do some Azure and Google Cloud services show "Assuming the same cost as AWS"?

 Currently, CloudRunr fully supports pricing for Compute, Block, and Object Storage.
 For other AWS services, we use equivalent costs in Azure and Google Cloud to provide a comparison basis.
-We plan to add more services, including networking costs and databases, in H2 2024.
+We plan to add more services, in H1 2025.

 Do you support clouds other than AWS as the source?

-Not yet, but support for GCP and Azure as source clouds is on our roadmap for H2 2024.
+Not yet, but support for GCP and Azure as source clouds is on our roadmap for H1 2025.

 Where can I find answers to additional questions?

 We're here to help!
-Email us at support@cloudrunr.co for any additional questions or support.
+Email us at for any additional questions or support.